ibm-cloud-docs/assistant-data/install-142.md

 1. Unzip the helm chart so you can access the scripts that are provided in the service installation package.

-1. On the master node, change to the **/path/to/ibm-watson-assistant-prod/ibm_cloud_pak/pak_extensions/pre-install** subdirectory.
+1. On the coordinator node, change to the **/path/to/ibm-watson-assistant-prod/ibm_cloud_pak/pak_extensions/pre-install** subdirectory.

 1. If you want to see all of the options that are available to you when you create persistent volumes, run the following command: